Call Recording Hardware Installation

 Step 13: Here is another closeup of the Punchdown block.
 I’ve put numbers above columns 1, 2, 3, and 4.
 Columns 1 and 2 are connected underneath the punchdown block, and so are columns 3 and 4.
 The easiest way to connect your phone lines is to directly connect into column 3 since it’s already attached to column 4.
 However, the advantage of connecting to column 1 instead, is that you are now more flexible if you need to make changes later on.
 This could save you some rewiring later.
 If you connect to column 1, remember that means you’ve also connected automatically to column 2.
 So you can put what is called a bridge clip across the gap between 2 and 3.
 The nice thing about the bridge clip is that it’s easy to slip on and off.

 Step 14: Now that we’ve decided to connect to column #1 we slide each wire for this phone line into a metal V slot.
 Notice that we’ve lined up the two white wires on the 1st row, and the two blue-colored wires on the 2nd row.

 Step 16: Slide the punchdown tool over the metal V of the slot which has the phone wire in it.
 It will slide the wire down to the bottom and strip the plastic off the sides in one movement with a “click” sound when it reaches the bottom.
 Do this for the two wires of each phone

 Step 18: Snap the bridge clip into place between columns 2 and 3.
 Remember to put a bridge clip in for each of the rows.
 This will connect your phone line to channel 1 on the call recording card.
 Repeat this step for each phone you want to connect

 That’s it.
-You’ve installed the call recording kit.
+You’ve connected the lines to record (analog setup).
 From here you will install the software and set up your preferences.